avelino/awesome-go/README.md

 * [mafsa](https://github.com/smartystreets/mafsa) - MA-FSA implementation with Minimal Perfect Hashing.
 * [merkletree](https://github.com/cbergoon/merkletree) - Implementation of a merkle tree providing an efficient and secure verification of the contents of data structures.
 * [mspm](https://github.com/BlackRabbitt/mspm) - Multi-String Pattern Matching Algorithm for information retrieval.
+* [nan](https://github.com/kak-tus/nan) - Zero allocation Nullable structures in one library with handy conversion functions, marshallers and unmarshallers.
 * [null](https://github.com/emvi/null) - Nullable Go types that can be marshalled/unmarshalled to/from JSON.
 * [parsefields](https://github.com/MonaxGT/parsefields) - Tools for parse JSON-like logs for collecting unique fields and events.
 * [pipeline](https://github.com/hyfather/pipeline) - An implementation of pipelines with fan-in and fan-out.